TheOdinProject/curriculum/advanced_html_css/responsive_design/responsive_images.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ### Even more control!
 It is also possible to literally use _different_ images for different screen sizes.
 This gives you the most control over exactly how your images are displayed at various resolutions.
-For example, instead of just trusting `object-fit` to keep the subject of a photograph in frame, you could present a cropped version of it on smaller screens.
-There are two ways of achieving this, but the most flexible is using the `<picture>` tag, which you'll see in the reading assignment.
+For example, instead of just trusting `object-fit` to keep the subject of a photograph in a frame, you could present a cropped version of it on smaller screens.
+There are two ways of achieving this, but the most flexible is using the `<picture>` tag, which you'll learn more about in the assignment.

 ### Assignment
 <div class="lesson-content__panel" markdown="1">